Self-supervised Geometric Features Discovery via Interpretable Attention for Vehicle Re-Identification and Beyond: Introduction

 \section{Introduction}

-Vehicle ReID is a fundamental and challenging problem in surveillance, because of little discrepancy among the vehicles of identical make and large variations across images of the same instance.
-The success of recent works suggests that the key to solving this problem is to incorporate explicit mechanisms to discover and concentrate on informative vehicle parts (\eg wheels, manufacturer logos) in addition to capturing robust features from holistic images.
-They all struggled, however, to annotate original datasets to provide extra supervision for training powerful deep models using, for instance, view segmentation \cite{parsing2020}, keypoints \cite{dual_path, key_points}, orientations \cite{dual_path, key_points, vanet, chen2020orientation} or key parts \cite{part_regularized}.
-These annotation processes involve intensive human effort that significantly restricts the applicability of such approaches.
+Vehicle ReID is a fundamental but challenging problem in video surveillance due to subtle discrepancy among vehicles from identical make and large variation across viewpoints of the same instance.
+The success of recent works suggests that the key to solving this problem is to incorporate

-\bfsection{Landmarks on vehicles} In previous work \cite{key_points}, 20 landmarks on a vehicle are defined, as illustrated in Fig.~\ref{fig-rot-boost}(a), as discriminative locations or some main vehicle components that cover the four views of front, back, left and right of the vehicle.
-Based on these landmarks the training images are manually labeled for learning a landmark regressor.
-It has been demonstrated in \cite{key_points} that such extra landmark information can significantly boost the ReID performance that can beat some attention mechanism baselines.

-\bfsection{Geometric features} In fact, these 20 landmarks have captured the geometric shape of a vehicle with sufficient local information.
-In the literature of computer vision and image analysis, geometric features have proven to be very successful in applications such as object recognition.
-Typical works include handcraft features such as SIFT \cite{lowe1999object} and SURF \cite{bay2006surf} that can detect the geometric features automatically with no need for learning or extra labeling.
-Recently, several deep learning approaches such as \cite{dosovitskiy2015discriminative, d2net, revaud2019r2d2, sarlin2020superglue} have been proposed for geometric feature detection that all demonstrate much better repeatability and quality than the handcraft features, but need the supervision with data labels.

-\bfsection{Visual attention learning (VAL)} As a useful alternative to avoid manually labeling in computer vision, various VAL approaches such as channel attention \cite{senet}, spatial attention \cite{cbam} and self-attention \cite{attentions} have been proposed and demonstrated to be effective in many vision tasks \cite{dual_attention, Chen_2019_ICCV, dual_path, abdnet}.
-For instance, in spatial attention \cite{cbam} the pooling operation is applied to squeeze channel dimension, followed by a convolutional operation on the 2D spatial features, to output attention maps.
-Intuitively such approaches are advocated in detecting discriminative features to help improve the performance.
-However, the output attention masks may be too vague to be understandable of why such masks can help improve the performance.

-\bfsection{Self-supervised learning (SSL)} SSL attempts to learn deep representations by exploring intrinsic properties of data \cite{self_survey} and thus provides supervision enhancement to facilitate the learning of downstream tasks.
-Some works treated SSL as one branch in the multi-task scheme to boost the performance of the other task.
-For example, \cite{boostfewshoot} employed SSL as the auxiliary optimization task of few-shot learning to regularize the shared feature encoder.
-In the literature of unsupervised learning, similar methods also appeared in, \eg \cite{self_gan}, to provide extra supervision for learning the discriminator, which was demonstrated to stabilize the training of generative adversarial networks effectively.